 - ½ teaspoon cinnamon

 - 1 ½ cups milk, I like using unsweetened vanilla almond milk

 - 2 Tablespoons ground flaxseed

 - 1 teaspoon vanilla extract

-- In another bowl, whisk together almond milk and flaxseed.
-Let sit for about 5 minutes before adding remaining wet ingredients: mashed banana, maple syrup, peanut butter and vanilla.
+- In a large bowl, whisk together almond milk and flaxseed.
+Let sit for about 5 minutes.

-- Scoop mixture evenly into muffin tin with liners and top each cup with slice of banana, if desired.
+- Scoop mixture evenly into muffin tin with liners and top each cup with extra chocolate chips.

 - Bake 30-35 minutes or until the center of the cups has set and a toothpick comes out clean.
 Allow cups to cool before transferring to a storage container and placing them in the fridge or freezer.

 - To reheat: remove cup from liner and wrap in a paper towel, microwave until warm throughout, about 30-60 seconds.
 Or reheat in the toaster oven by cutting the cup in half and heating on low (250-300°F) for 5-6 minutes or until the cup is warm throughout.
 You can thaw the frozen cups by transferring them from the freezer to the fridge the night before or cook the oat cups directly from frozen.
 Just wrap the frozen cup in a paper towel and heat in 30 seconds increments until warm throughout.
 It should only take 1-2 minutes.

 Nutrition information is automatically calculated, so should only be used as an approximation.